Psalm 135 – Praise for the Creator and the Redeemer

 So is everyone who trusts in them.

 a.
-The idols of the nations are silver and gold: This is a sad contrast to the greatness of the all-powerful God who reigns in heaven.
-The goodness and greatness of Yahweh makes the puny idols, the work of men’s hands, seem all the more empty and foolish.
+The idols of the nations are silver and gold: This is a striking contrast to the greatness of the all-powerful God who reigns in heaven.
+The goodness and greatness of Yahweh make the puny idols, the work of men’s hands, seem even emptier and more foolish.

 i.
 “The psalmist returns to the motif of vanity of idolatry by an extensive quotation from Psalm 115:4-8.”
 (VanGemeren)